aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 **Specular stages** provide a specular intensity map.
 Roughness and metallic values are derived heuristically from specular luminance — higher luminance yields lower roughness and higher metallic weight.
 A PBR artist would find this objectionable.
 It maps the visual weight correctly for the majority of *Doom 3*'s surfaces, and that is what matters for faithful reproduction.

-**Coverage type** determines alpha test thresholds for perforated materials (grates, fences) and blend modes for translucent glass and additive particles.

-**Emission** is inferred from materials with no interaction stages.
-Ambient-only materials — light panels, screens, HUD elements — become emissive surfaces in the path tracer.

-**Vertex colors** pass through for particles and decals that modulate per-vertex.

-**Texture transforms** — scale, rotation, scroll — are extracted from shader registers and applied during the kernel's UV computation.
+Coverage type determines alpha test thresholds for perforated materials — grates, fences — and blend modes for translucent glass and additive particles.
+Emission is inferred from materials with no interaction stages: ambient-only materials like light panels, screens, and HUD elements become emissive surfaces.
+Vertex colors pass through for particles and decals that modulate per-vertex.
+Texture transforms — scale, rotation, scroll — come from shader registers and get applied during UV computation.

 Materials are pointer-cached using an `idHashIndex` keyed on the `idMaterial` pointer.
 A material is converted once and reused across frames until a texture overflow forces a full cache flush.